CS411DSO-SP23/AbiVenkat_WanyueWang/README.md

 ### Widget 4:

-To help users keep track of what faculty members they are interested in, we created a form where a user can input the faculty's name along with an optional note to save it to a favorites table.
+Keeping track of all the faculty members a user may be interested in can be cumbersome if there is no way on the application to keep track.
+Therefore to help users keep track of what faculty members they are interested in, we created a form where a user can input the faculty's name along with an optional note to save it to a favorites table.
 This table is there present at all times so a user can keep track.
 This table contains additional information about the faculty member as well pulled from the information we have about them and also can contain a note the user makes about the faculty member.

 ### Widget 5:

-This widget allows a user to delete a faculty member from their favorites table, if they no longer are interested in considering that faculty member.
+This widget allows a user to delete a faculty member from their favorites table if they no longer are interested in considering that faculty member.

 ### Widget 6: